Wkasel/vercel-source-downloader/README.md

 MIT © [William Kasel](https://github.com/Wkasel)

-## 🙏 Credits & Attribution
+## 🙏 Credits & Acknowledgments

-This project is heavily influenced by and based on [zehfernandes/get-vercel-source-code](https://github.com/zehfernandes/get-vercel-source-code) by [Zeh Fernandes](https://github.com/zehfernandes).
+This project was inspired by [zehfernandes/get-vercel-source-code](https://github.com/zehfernandes/get-vercel-source-code).
+While that repository provided the initial concept and approach, this is a complete rewrite with significant enhancements.

-### What's New in This Version
+### 🆕 Key Improvements Over Original

-Building on Zeh's original concept, this version adds:
+This modern implementation includes:
 - ✨ NPX support for instant usage without installation
 - 🎨 Enhanced CLI with colored output and progress indicators
 - 📊 Better error handling and user feedback